spodgorny9/spodgorny9/README.md

 ## Introduction

-### Background
 My name is Slater Podgorny and in June of 2022 I will be graduating from the University of Denver with a degree in Business Information and Analytics and minors in Environmental Science and Leadership Studies.
 I grew up in the small town of Paonia, Colorado and was appealed to the University of Denver because it would keep me close to the mountains.
 When I started at DU I was unsure about what I wanted to study but the reputation of the Daniels College of Business and the flexibility of many business degrees caught my attention.
+The Business Analytics program caught my attention due to the wild abundance of data today and the belief that data can help to address a lot of the world's problems.
+In an ideal world I would like to find a job that would allow me to connect my Environmental Science minor and Analytics major.
+This portfolio is intended to serve as a reflection on my experiences at DU and also document some of the class work that I completed within the past four years.
+Enjoy!

+## Community Engagement
+### Asbury Elementary School

+During my time at DU I was fortunate enough to participate in the Pioneer Leadership Program.
+### Community Change Initiative

 <img src="https://user-images.githubusercontent.com/98546888/156275233-bb93ad57-c4d8-4e90-94e7-684664b46057.JPG" alt="drawing" width="200"/>
 <!--